shaysugg/Resimage/README.md

   -h, --help              Show help information.
 ```

-##TODO
+## TODO
 * Resizing multiple images in a directory
-* Resizing to IOS and Android standard icon sizes
+* Resizing to iOS and Android standard icon sizes